dkreeft/asyncio-example/README.md

-# Using `asyncio` and `threading` in Python 3
+# Two examples of a in-memory key-value store

-Small example in-memory key-value store to demonstrate `asyncio` and `threading` in Python 3.
+Two version of an in-memory key-value store.
+Both were designed to demonstrate `asyncio` and `threading` in Python 3.
 The latter should be thread-safe and makes use of a global lock, and separate locks for every key/value pair.
 Both examples can be used as follows.

 First, start the respective server: